From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis

-\paragraph{Statistical laws at large.} Let us briefly present the five concepts to be related in our reasoning---in the chronological order of their discovery.
+Let us briefly present four power laws to be related in our formal reasoning---in the chronological order of their discovery.

-\emph{Zipf's law.} The oldest known of quantitative linguistic laws, Zipf's law asserts that, for texts in natural language, the frequency of the $k$-th most common type of word decays approximately as $k^{-\alpha}$, where $\alpha\approx 1$.
+\paragraph{Zipf's law.} The oldest known of quantitative linguistic laws, Zipf's law asserts that, for texts in natural language, the frequency of the $k$-th most common type of word decays approximately as $k^{-\alpha}$, where $\alpha\approx 1$.
 This regularity was noticed over one century ago \citep{Estoup16, Condon28, Zipf35}.
 An empirical study of this law across one hundred languages can be found in \citep{MehriJamaati17}.
-Variants of Zipf's law with double regimes are also well known \citep{FerrerSole01b, MontemurroZanette02, PetersenOther12, GerlachAltmann13, WilliamsOther15}.
 Similar power-law distributions are observed also in ecology, sociology, economics, and physics \citep{Zipf49}, being a hallmark of complex systems.
 The literature on Zipf's law is scattered over diverse venues.
-Historical references can be found in \citep{LiWWW}.
-The departure point of a statistically informed theory of Zipf's law is formed by references \citep{Karlin67, Khmaladze88, PitmanYor97, Baayen01}.
+Historical references have been compiled by \citet{LiWWW}.

-In spite of sheer literature coverage (or maybe because of that), there is no single explanation of Zipf's law.
-The law can be explained by diverse mechanisms ranging from monkey-typing \citep{Mandelbrot54, Miller57}, through preferential attachment \citep{Simon55}, also known as the Chinese restaurant process \citep[page 92]{Aldous85}, to potential links with game theory \citep{HarremoesTopsoe05}, semantics, and information theory \citep{Debowski21}.
-What matters for our purposes is that stochastic processes $(K_t)_{t\in\mathbb{Z}}$ over natural numbers with the approximate Zipf probability distribution
+It has been known that Zipf's law is a stylized fact rather than follows simple exact formulas.
+Despite these complications, we will assume that stationary processes $(K_t)_{t\in\mathbb{Z}}$ over natural numbers with the approximate Zipf probability distribution